House System at Broadwater School

 Our Leaders of Achievement are Mrs Emma Green (Aquila), Mrs Susan Looseley (Pegasus) and Mr Russell Wait (Phoenix).

 To find out more about each house, follow the links below:

-Tutor groups meet together each morning and afternoon for registration and on at least two mornings a week for a twenty minute tutorial period.
+Tutor groups meet together each morning and afternoon for registration.
+Currently on a Monday, tutees remain with their tutor for Period 1 to follow our reading programme.
 On other mornings they attend an assembly.
 Where possible, students are given the option of being with at least one of their friends.